NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 As this work lies firmly within in the realm of _computational physics_, the core concepts find themselves spanning physics, math, and computer science.
 It is the models of physics that give natural processes a mathematical shape so that they may be understood and predicted.
 Though, it is only for the most spherical of cows in a vacuum that such predictions can be made with pen and paper.
 These structured representations of nature can be combined with well-defined procedures, i.e. _algorithms_, to be able to make predictions that might actually come true.
 Whether it be making concrete, testable predictions about how certain types of interacting molecules will tilt when exposed to an electric field at temperatures near absolute-zero @chapman2019, or whether or not someone will need their rain jacket in a few days (or 1,000 years).
 The concepts at the core of the following work are no more than: _equations of motion_, _high-performance computing_.

-Physically, *equations of motion* (EOM) (section @sec:EOM) are considered in this work to be second order differential equations describing the motion of objects.
+Physically, *equations of motion* (EOM) (section @sec:background_eom) are considered in this work to be second order differential equations describing the motion of objects.
 Another way of interpreting an EOM is as how the acceleration of an object over time depends on the object's position and velocity at that time.
 The solution to an EOM is simply the position of the object as a function of time, from which the velocity can be derived.
 The EOMs alone though only provide the behavior of how the position and velocity of the object _changes_ over time.
 In order to uniquely define a path the object takes, initial values for the position and velocity must be stipulated.
 The EOM together with these initial values, then define an *initial value problem* (IVP).
 These IVPs have long been studied, but investigations into physics at the most extreme scale have required significantly more resources.

-High-performance computing (HPC) (section @sec:hpc), in the context of this work, focuses on utilizing two core ideas: *multithreading & GPU computing*, and *multiprocessing & distributed computing*.
+High-performance computing (HPC) (section @sec:background_hpc), in the context of this work, focuses on utilizing two core ideas: *multithreading & GPU computing*, and *multiprocessing & distributed computing*.
 These ideas contrast _sequential_ procedures where the next calculation cannot be started before the previous has finished.
 Multithreading, and more specifically using graphics processing units (GPUs) to do general purpose computation i.e. GPGPU computing, allow several calculations to be done simultaneously on the same physical hardware i.e. in _parallel_.
 Futher extending this idea, multiprocessing (not to be confused with multi-_threading_) allows calculations to be executed simultaneously as in the case of several threads, but these calculations "have their own set of knowledge".
 This seemingly subtle distinction provides the ability for these multiple processes to be executed on _different_ physical hardware.
 These models of parallelism have been used in the past to address the runtime issues arising from simulating complex physical phenomena.

 It is through the combination of these core ideas that testable predictions of "extreme-scale" physics can be made.
 There are many more details and nuances that are not covered here, and many more to improve this work, but that is outside the scope of this discussion.
 The following presentation of ideas is meant to deliver a functional understanding of the foundational concepts on which this work has been derived.

-== Equations of Motion <sec:EOM>
+== Equations of Motion <sec:background_eom>

 According to classical mechanics, the motion for any and every object in the universe can be determined for all time using only its current position, current velocity, and the forces acting on it @Landau1976Mechanics.
 The foundation on which this principle lies is the _equation of motion_ (e.g. Newton's Second Law), which dictates how motion changes in time, or both time and space.
 These EOMs can be solved via numerical methods, but some methods better suited for specific problems than others, especially when considering the tradeoff between the accuracy of the result and the level of approximation.
 Additionally, some straight-forward methods solve the EOM by accurately stepping through time, but others first make an estimate of the solution, somehow make corrections to that guess, and then keep doing that until the desired accuracy is achieved.